TheHLMEI/Otto/README.md

 ## What?
 No JOB_ON_ICE?

 I never liked it.
-I got into the bad habit of using it early in my experience with autosys but in writing this clone I learned about JOB_ON_NOEXEC which I feel is a much better method of not running jobs.
+I got into the bad habit of using it early in my experience with autosys but in writing this utility I decided JOB_ON_NOEXEC is a much better (safer) method of not running jobs.